adamcee/per-scholas-react-course/README.md

 6. Make the header nav section links [relative links](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Creating_hyperlinks#absolute_versus_relative_urls) to their main content sections, **i.e. clicking on "About" should take you to the "About" section of your page.
 Google "relative links" if the above link isn't helpful.

 7. **This is the guts of your assignment.** Use CSS Flexbox to structure your portfolio page!
 We want a similar structure to the example site.
 I recommend reading [A complete guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 Additional resources are [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox), [and here](https://github.com/afonsopacifer/awesome-flexbox).
 Break this task down like so:
-    1. First, apply flexbox to the header and the rest of the page.
+    1. First, apply flexbox put the header at the top of the page, and everything else below the header.
     2. Then, use flexbox to create your three column-layout (left, center, right).
     3. Next use flexbox to create the "content sections" of the center column.
+    4. Now make sure your first "Hero Section" with the large text is styled well.